-Reading and discussion of major works of British literature from the nineteenth century through the present.
-Review of the literature in relation to its historical, political, religious, social, and literary contexts and its influence upon and pertinence to our times.
+The course offers reading and discussion of major works of British literature from the nineteenth century through the present.
+Students review the literature in relation to its diverse social, historical, political, religious, and literary contexts and its influence upon and pertinence to our times.

-Survery of American Literature 1 3 hours lecture
+Survey of American Literature 1